LISBON BUCKET LIST & TRAVEL GUIDE

 Eat pasteis de nata

 Pastéis de nata were created before the 18th century by Catholic monks at the Jerónimos Monastery.
 Monasteries used large quantities of egg-whites for starching clothes and they used the leftover yolks to make pastries.
 In 1834, the monastery was closed and the recipe was sold to a sugar refinery, whose owners in 1837 opened the Fábrica de Pastéis de Belém.
 The Pastéis de Belém were mentioned by The Guardian as the 15th most tasty delicacy in the world so make sure to visit it when in the Belem district of Lisbon.
+Now, if you want to really experience pastéis de nata you need to do this cooking class!
+Thousands of people rave about it.
+Book it here.

 Admire Belem Tower